-Figure 5: Trends in organic pollution (measured as biological oxygen demand concentrations) in rivers between 1990-1992 and 2008-2010 $^{38}$
+Figure 5: Trends in organic pollution (measured as biological oxygen demand concentrations) in rivers between 1990-1992 and 2008-2010 38

-Heavy metals and pollutants from oil and gas exploration using fracking techniques in shale gas basins, and oil sands can accumulate in groundwater, lakes and reservoirs, contaminate aquifers with potentially explosive methane levels, and pollute streams receiving water discharges and downstream communities following dam removal, The extraction of oil from sand in western Canada has resulted in a trillion litres of waste stored in tailing ponds According to environmental group's report, the volume of these ponds continue to grow each year,
+Heavy metals and pollutants from oil and gas exploration using fracking techniques in shale gas basins43,38 can accumulate in groundwater, lakes and reservoirs, contaminate aquifers with potentially explosive methane levels,44 and pollute streams receiving water discharges45 and downstream communities following dam removal.

-Other contaminants that can be found in streams and freshwater systems include plastics, microbeans that act as sponges for toxic chemicals in the waterk, personal care products and pharmaceuticals, insect repellents, stimulants, fire retardants, non-ionic detergent metabolites and nanomaterials .
+Other contaminants that can be found in streams and freshwater systems include plastics, personal care products and pharmaceuticals, insect repellents, stimulants, fire retardants, non-ionic detergent metabolites and nanomaterials 46 .
 A particular concern for the health of both people and freshwater organisms are the potential endocrine disruption and carcinogenic effects arising from some of these pollutants.
+47,48,49